Bug report #2793

 While this may seems like a minor breakage in functionality, it is such a nice feature I've really come to depend on it, so +1 to keeping it working if possible.

-#1 Updated by William Kyngesburye about 11 years ago
+#1 Updated by William Kyngesburye over 11 years ago

 Further clarification from my use: double-click a shapefile or drag-n-drop a shapefile onto the Qgis icon works only if Qgis is not already running.
 If Qgis is running, even with an empty layout, one must drag the shapefile into the layers pane of the window.
 If running, a drag-n-drop or double-click will activate the Qgis application, so the system seems to be sending the open file event to Qgis.

 I'm using Qt 4.6.
 I don't remember if I saw this with Qt 4.5.

 #3 Updated by William Kyngesburye over 10 years ago

 It's now even worse - double-clicking or drag-n-drop onto QGIS do not work at all to open a GIS data file or a project file, not even if QGIS is not running.
 Though they still activate/start QGIS.